ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 - Errata: Fix clock_seq_hi_and_reserved most-significant bit verbiage \| 4976 #10
 - Errata: Better Clarify network byte order when referencing most significant bits \| 3546 #12
 - Draft 05: B.2.
 Example of a UUIDv7 Value two "var" in table #120
-- Draft 05: MUST veribage in Reliability of 6.1 #121
+- Draft 05: MUST verbiage in Reliability of 6.1 #121
 - Draft 05: Further discourage centralized registry for distributed UUID Generation.
 - New: Further Clarity of exact octet and bit of var/ver in this spec
 - New: Block diagram, bit layout, test vectors for UUIDv4